 The nodes will still have the Query permission to allow users to click on the node and display assets from all the child nodes.
 For example, when a user select Audi, FotoWeb displays all Audi models.

 Now that the taxonomy has been created, it's time to think about tagging the files in the archive.

-Before you can do that, you need to create a metadata set that contains the fields you want to expose to users of the archive.
-The metadata set is also used for controlling how the different fields behave - for example, you can create a metadata set with the same fields you have in the taxonomy and dictate that users may only pick metadata tags from the ones you have predefined in the taxonomy you just made.
+Before doing that, you need to create a metadata set containing the fields you want to expose to archive users.
+The metadata set is also used for controlling how the different fields behave.
+For example, you can create a metadata set with the same fields you have in the taxonomy and dictate that users may only pick metadata tags from the ones you have predefined in the taxonomy you just made.

-Creating a metadata view for the car collection
+Creating a metadata set for the car collection

-The screenshot below shows a new Region that has been created to accommodate the fields that will be used for adding tags to the assets in the archive.
+- Select Add Region to create a region to accommodate the fields used to add tags to the assets in the archive.

-You can see that the Car info region has been assigned to the Quick Info Zone, which means that it will display in the column to the left of the asset preview on the asset details page.
+- Enter Car info in the Title field and select Quick info from the Zone drop-down list.
+This means it will be displayed in the column to the left of the asset preview on the asset details page.

 - Required means that the field has to be filled in.
 It cannot be left empty.

 - Taxonomy only means that users may only choose from taxonomy values when adding metadata to the field.
-If this option is not ticked, users can either choose tags from the associated taxonomy, or they can enter their own text.
+If this option is not selected, users can choose tags from the associated taxonomy or enter their own keywords.

 Having created the metadata view, you need to assign it to the Car collection archive:

-In the General tab, find the Metadata management section and select Car collection from the Metadata view drop-down list.
-Select Save to save this change to the selected metadata view.
+- On the General tab, in the Metadata management section, select Car collection from the Metadata view drop-down list.

 Adding metadata from the taxonomy